Recognizing (and dumping) Toxic Relationships

 5. Create personal boundaries.

-Learning how to say no is hard for many of us including me.
-Read my article Setting Personal Boundaries on why you should set personal boundaries and how to do it without feeling the guilt of doing so.
+Learning how to say no is difficult for many people, including me.
+Read my article Setting Personal Boundaries to learn why you should set personal boundaries and how to do it without feeling guilty.

 6. Remind yourself why you are doing it.